Code-Institute-Submissions/MS2-3/readme.md

    - The select difficulty modal has three options, easy, normal and hard.
 Hover animations are used and text changes within the button for each to inform the user on how many shots they have to pass the game.
    - The "You Lose" modal gives the user the option to try again or exit to the home/landing screen.
 A spotify playlist is also embedded in an iFrame within.
 This playlist contains songs that influenced the beat patterns used in the game.
    - The "You Win" modal gives the user the option to start the game again or exit to the home/landing screen.
 The same Spotify playlist is also included in this modal.
-   - The "How To Play" modal is made up of a carousel
+   - The "How To Play" modal contains all necessary information to play the game.
+Information on each difficulty setting is also included.
+   - A level modal is inluded which is displayed when the user passes the level.
+This modal announces the next level and then fades.

 #### Animations:
    - Animations are used throughout to enhance the user experience and prompt the user if an action is needed.